chartjs/Chart.js/docs/developers/plugins.md

 ### Plugin ID

-Plugins must define an unique id in order to be configurable.
+Plugins must define a unique id in order to be configurable.

 This id should follow the [npm package name convention](https://docs.npmjs.com/files/package.json#name):